Houses of cards and triangular numbers

 Similarly, the 2nd differences come from subtracting sequential elements in the 1st differences column:

-(The final 3 in the 2nd differences column is there because the SciAm article includes a 5-story house, which has 40 cards.
-I left that house out because I figured 4 stories was enough to get the idea across.)
+(The SciAm article includes a 5-story house, which has 40 cards, so it also includes another set of differences.
+I didn’t bother with the fifth house because I figured 4 stories was enough to get the idea across.)

 In general, a 2nd degree formula will be of the form